-The term Creation is chosen over Collection or Acquisition to emphasize the designed and fabricated nature of data and metadata.
-The broader term Processing is preferable over the narrow term Analysis, because we encounter a range of data processing activities in our practice, both primary (e.g. machine learning model development is synthesis, rather than analysis) and secondary (e.g., data cleaning, fusion, performance tuning, or quality assurance).
-The term Planning is to include Preparation.
-A single word is used here for brevity, but one should be aware that it does not signify purely cerebral activity, but also, e.g., handling of hardware.
+- The term Creation is chosen over Collection or Acquisition to emphasize the designed and - 379 fabricated nature of data and metadata.
+The broader term Processing is preferable over the - aso narrow term Analysis, because we encounter a range of data processing activities in our practice, - both primary (e.g. machine learning model development is synthesis, rather than analysis) and - secondary (e.g., data cleaning, fusion, performance tuning, or quality assurance).
+The term - Planning is to include Preparation.
+A single word is used here for brevity, but one should be - aware that it does not signify purely cerebral activity, but also, e.g., handling of hardware.

-384 6.2 Lessons learned from RoBivaL and DeeperSense
+6.2 Lessons learned from RoBivaL and DeeperSense

-This section serves to illustrate the data lifecycle model discussed in Section 6.1 by presenting lessons learned in the different lifecycle phases of RoBivaL and DeeperSense.
-Many of the lessons are derived from failures, either to perform a task or to anticipate a challenge.
-Due to space constraints, we focus on consequences and leave specifics of the failures mostly implicit.
-Methods and strategies from Sections 4 and 5 are addressed where appropriate.
+- This section serves to illustrate the data lifecycle model discussed in Section 6.1 by presenting - 387 lessons learned in the different lifecycle phases of RoBivaL and DeeperSense.
+Many of the - lessons are derived from failures, either to perform a task or to anticipate a challenge.
+Due to - space constraints, we focus on consequences and leave specifics of the failures mostly implicit. - 390 Methods and strategies from Sections 4 and 5 are addressed where appropriate.

-390 6.2.1 Creation
+6.2.1 Creation

-Planning The planning of data creation deserves special care, because errors made during creation are typically difficult to repair.
-In the field, errors may not be repairable at all if the field conditions cannot be replicated or the cost of another deployment is prohibitive.
+- 392 Planning The planning of data creation deserves special care, because errors made during - creation are typically difficult to repair.
+In the field, errors may not be repairable at all if the field - conditions cannot be replicated or the cost of another deployment is prohibitive. - Data management needs to specify the scope and form of the metadata set, and provide tools

-Data management needs to specify the scope and form of the metadata set, and provide tools and procedures for metadata creation.
-Workflows and responsibilities can be made transparent by sorting the planned metadata items into the classes discussed in Section 4, i.e., executive vs. reusable, injected vs. extracted, process- vs. output-related.
-The specification of first-order metadata items involves the creation of higher-order metadata content.
-In field research, the environmental conditions and the data creation process need to be documented more extensively than in the lab, because there are fewer means of control and more chances of surprise.

-Terms coined during planning will propagate through a growing corpus of communication, documentation, and implementation.
-To avoid costly changes later, it is advisable to stabilize the terminology early on.
+- and procedures for metadata creation.
+Workflows and responsibilities can be made transparent 396 by sorting the planned metadata items into the classes discussed in Section 4, i.e., executive 397 vs. reusable, injected vs. extracted, process- vs. output-related.
+The specification of first-order 398 metadata items involves the creation of higher-order metadata content.
+In field research, the 399 environmental conditions and the data creation process need to be documented more extensively 400 - Terms coined during planning will propagate through a growing corpus of communication, 402 documentation, and implementation.
+To avoid costly changes later, it is advisable to stabilize the 403 terminology early on.
 FAIR terminologies must reflect community practices in their domains.
-This can either facilitate planning if a communal terminology already exists, or it can complicate planning if a terminology first needs to be compiled from scholarly sources.
-FAIR data managers
+404 This can either facilitate planning if a communal terminology already exists, or it can complicate 405 planning if a terminology first needs to be compiled from scholarly sources.
+FAIR data managers 406 than in the lab, because there are fewer means of control and more chances of surprise.